ttacon/simulatedthoughts/content/security-awareness-training.md

  2. Will stick with your staff for very, very long periods of time

 # First things first: NIST 800-50
 If you've never read [NIST 800-50](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-50.pdf), you should.
-While it's certainly dry, and fairly old, it containes invaluable information.
+While it's certainly dry, and fairly old, it contains invaluable information.
 So go read it and then come back here.

 # How to make security awareness training fun and impactful